 This unique on-water sailing and dining experience is not to be missed while you're in Auckland.
 Enjoy smooth sailing on the Waitemata Harbour - then ...

 Read moreThis unique on-water sailing and dining experience is not to be missed while you're in Auckland.
 Enjoy smooth sailing on the Waitemata Harbour - then watch this photogenic city come alive with twinkling lights.
 Enjoy your meal as you sail around the beautiful Auckland Harbour taking in the view as the sun slowly sets.
 You'll be treated to canapes and a drink as you set off towards Westhaven Marina.
-Choose between dining in the downstairs cabin or on deck to take in the iconic sights of the Auckland Harbour.
 To finish the evening off, savour your dessert course as you leisurely sail back to Auckland's vibrant Viaduct Harbour.

 HideSee what it takes to make, shape and be an All Black.
 Experience first-hand the excitement and emotion of game day.
 Discover the stories behind some o...